Dissociation: The Disconnection That Once Protected You

 Reconnecting after dissociation takes time, patience, and a deep sense of inner safety.
 Because dissociation is a nervous system response, healing happens slowly—through gentle, embodied practices that help rebuild trust with your body.

-Some supportive practices include;
+Some supportive practices could include;

 • Grounding exercises